SpikeInterface/spikeinterface/installation_tips/README.md

 ## Installation tips

-If you are not (yet) an expert in Python installations (conda vs pip, mananging environements, etc.), here we propose a simple recipe to install `spikeinterface` and several sorters inside a anaconda environment for windows/mac user.
+If you are not (yet) an expert in Python installations (conda vs pip, mananging environements, etc.), here we propose a simple recipe to install `spikeinterface` and several sorters inside an anaconda environment for windows/mac users.

 This environment will install:
  * spikeinterface full option